New Zealand Māori Arts and Crafts Institute: Weaving

 Traditional Māori textiles and weaving was an artform taught at the Institute, often referred to in the Māori language as raranga.

 The weaving school named Te Whare Raranga was established in 1967 by the head of the school (Te Tumu Raranga) Emily Schuster.
 It was renamed Te Rito in 1988.
 Schuster stayed as the head until the mid 1990s and stayed on in a Cultural Advisor until her death in 1997.

 Schuster was succeeded by her daughters Dawn Smith and Edna Pahewa.
-Pahera held the role for 18 years.
-The third and current Tumu is master weaver Meleta Bennett who was mentored by Pahera.
+Pahewa held the role for 18 years.
+The third and current Tumu is master weaver Meleta Bennett who was mentored by Pahewa.

 The founding of the schools was part of the reassurance of whakairo and raranga and many of the alumni of the schools went on to play roles in the Māori renaissance.

 Major works

 Marae restoration and building

 Over 40 marae have been built or restored under the auspices of NZMACI, and countless more by graduates.
-The first cohort began with artwork for local businesses before moving on to restoration and replacement of carvings on iconic Māori churches and meeting houses.
+The first cohort began with artwork for local businesses before moving on to restoration and replacement of carvings on Māori churches and meeting houses.

 Matatini Stage

-The Institute was responsible for carving the now iconic Māhau stage used for the world’s largest Māori cultural festival, Te Matatini.
+The Institute was responsible for carving the Māhau stage used for the world’s largest Māori cultural festival, Te Matatini.
 Made from over 26 tonnes of native wood, 5 tonnes of steel and 36 tonnes of concrete it is the largest Māori carved structure in existence at 30m across and over 13m high.
 More than 20 of the staff and students at NZMACI worked a total of over 15,000 hours to complete.
 The symbols used are relevant to the history of performing arts in Aotearoa.
 Te Māhau was debuted in 2012.

 Pou Maumahara

-An international commemoration of War Dead located at Passchendaele Memorial Park in Zonnebeke, Belgium, the Pou Maumahara is an 8 meter, 17 tonne woodcarving which was carved from a kauri log at NZMACI.
+An international commemoration of War Dead located at Passchendaele Memorial Park in Zonnebeke, Belgium, the Pou Maumahara is an 8 metre, 17 tonne woodcarving which was carved from a kauri log at NZMACI.
 The project was driven by Belgian architect Freddy DeClerck.
 The Pou Maumahara was designed by Tumu Whakarae Clive Fugill and carved under the leadership of Tumu Whakairo James Rickard by the staff and students of Te Wānanga Whakairo o Aotearoa.
 The process took more than four years and the pou was unveiled on ANZAC day 2019.